 Benefits of Becoming a Licensed Contractor in New Jersey

-There are many benefits you’ll see from getting a New Jersey electrician license:
+There are many benefits to getting a New Jersey electrician license:

-Most importantly, it is required by law in New Jersey to be licensed as either a journeyman electrician or electrical contractor to legally perform electrical work.
+Most important, it is required by law in New Jersey to be licensed as either a journeyman electrician or electrical contractor to legally perform electrical work.

 There is a high demand for licensed electricians in New Jersey.
 The State of New Jersey Department of Labor and Workforce Development predicts an 18.5% increase of jobs in the electrical trade through 2024.

 A trade license provides proof of your experience and skill.

 Only licensed electricians can: work independently as an electrical contractor, operate a business and advertise services, obtain commercial insurance and bonding, pull electrical permits, pass inspections, and bid on public and government projects.

 Obtaining a license protects your company and your customers.

 An electrician license gives you a competitive advantage in the job market.